lessthanoptimal/BoofCV/README.md

 dependencies for you.
 Well that's not totally true, there are a couple of optional packages which require manual downloading since they lack jars on Maven central.
 More on that later.

+Below are a few useful custom Gradle scripts that can be invoked:

+* _createLibraryDirectory_ : Will gather all the BoofCV jars and jars which boofcv/main depend on and place them in the boofcv/library directory.
+* _alljavadoc_ : Combines JavaDoc from all the sub-projects into one set.
+* _exampleRun_ : Used to run an example from boofcv/examples, e.g. "gradle exampleRun -Pwhich=boofcv.examples.imageprocessing.ExampleBinaryOps"
+* _webcamRun_ : Used to run an example from integration/WebcamCapture, e.g. "gradle webcamRun -Pwhich=boofcv.examples.ExampleTrackingKlt"

 ## Compilation Error

 A stable build should always compile out of the box with no problem.
+All of the examples should run without any problems, as long as you don't modify anything, even slightly.
 Before you complain about a problem on a stable build make sure you are absolutely certain that you're doing everything right.
 If after a few attempts you still can't figure out post a message.
 Maybe these instructions are lacking in clarity.

 If you checked out the code from Github then you don't have a stable build and like to live dangerously.
 There is a chance the code won't compile or one of the libraries it depends on has changed.
 If you get a compilation error feel free to post a polite message with a copy of the error asking for someone to fix it.

-## Command Line

-In Linux you just need to switch to the boofcv directory and type "gradle compileJava".
-Take a look at the examples directory and follow the instructions there for how to run those using the command line.

 ## IntelliJ